HonokaKousaka/DRkC/README.md

 |-- table_GBGMM.py # GBGMM Deletion for the table in the paper
 |-- table_WBGreedy.py #  WBGreedy Deletion for the table in the paper
 |-- table_WBNN.py # WBNN Deletion for the table in the paper
+|-- efficiency_GBGMM.py # code for obtaining the running time when k = 10 and z = 10
+|-- efficiency_WBGreedy.py # code for obtaining the running time when k = 10 and z = 10
+|-- efficiency_WBNN.py # code for obtaining the running time when k = 10 and z = 10
 ```

 ## Run our code